What is a protected disclosure?

 - or because of the age of the information;

-- because the information is being, or has been, dealt with adequately in another manner.
-There is a table at regulation 176G detailing when the information is dealt with adequately in another manner.
+- because the information is being, or has been, dealt with adequately in another manner (refer to regulation 176G).

 A person who makes a disclosure, and provided their contact details, will be notified of the steps as the process progresses.

-Who is notified and when?
-The discloser?
-The organisation?
-Is it anonymous?
+Who is notified about the disclosure and when?

 The person who makes a disclosure can seek to remain anonymous, however they will not be contacted by the agency with updates on the investigation.
 Additionally if the agency requires more information or finds that it is impractical to progress the investigation because they cannot contact the whistleblower this may result in the investigation being discontinued or not started.